 Loans and receivables are financial assets with fixed or determinable payments that are not quoted in an active market.
 Such assets are initially recognized at fair value plus any directly attributable transaction costs.
 Subsequent to initial recognition, loans and receivables are measured at amortized cost using the effective interest method, less any impairment losses.
-Loans and receivables comprise cash and amounts receivable.
+Loans and receivables comprise cash, amounts receivable and exploration advances.